 Installing an app from a third-party unverified source exposes Android phone users to the risk of getting malware installed into their phone together with the app.

-Apple is famous for its industry standard encryption of iPhone stores.
-The company even famously refused a demand made by the FBI to unlock an iPhone used by a terrorist in planning a series of attacks.
+Apple is famous for its industry-standard encryption of iPhone stores.
+The company even famously refused a demand made by the FBI to unlock an iPhone used by a terrorist is planning a series of attacks.

-Each new iPhone models brings stronger and more convenient ways of locking and getting access to the device.
+Each new iPhone model brings stronger and more convenient ways of locking and getting access to the device.
 Currently, iPhone X uses face recognition.

 By comparison, Android phones use fingerprint scanners for locking the phone – which is quite safe.
-However, the issue with unverified third-party apps leaves the phone vulnerable from the inside – as hackers can gain access not to the device itself, but to something more valuable: the data stored on it.
+However, the issue with unverified third-party apps leaves the phone vulnerable from the inside – as hackers can gain access, not to the device itself but something more valuable: the data stored on it.

 There are even security concerns related to several Chinese Android phone brands – mainly fears that the manufacturers embed malicious code in the OS to retrieve personal data stored on the device.

 These three techniques have a sole purpose: to give the user complete control over how their phone works.
-By rooting the phone, users can force stop system apps and processes, get early access to software updates and new skins to customize the look of the user interface.
+By rooting the phone, users can force stop system apps and processes, get early access to software updates and new skins to customize the user interface’s look.

-Bootloading allows the user to control the way in which the OS runs since the moment they turn on the phone.
+Bootloading allows the user to control how the OS runs from the moment they turn on the phone.
 The bootloader is a piece of code that gives the OS custom commands during the start-up sequence.